stoplightio/elements/docs/elements-vs-dev-portal.md

   render documentation for a single OpenAPI document.
 - `@stoplight/elements-dev-portal` - This collection of components is referred to as "Elements Dev Portal" and contains the "Stoplight Project", the "Search" component, and a variety of lower level utilities to help you put together your dev portal.
-You can use it to combine behavioral documentation (markdown articles) and API reference documentation into a complete documentation portal.
+You can use it to combine behavioral documentation (Markdown Articles) and API reference documentation into a complete documentation portal.

 All of these components are available as Web Components and React components, which allows you to use them pretty much